Mizar01/tile/README.md

 Game with tiles.

+- Make a new version of ace3 based on the modifications added to the end of tileGame.

 - RE DO !!!
 All the logic with tileBeams enablers must be revisited and simplified.
 Is too complicated to manage and avoid race condition in this manner.
   The new way should be :